5004-SEA-Fa24-Geeng/bg-arena-planner-ikemaugust96/Report.md

     ```
     Why would the order in which we checked matter (if it does matter)?
 Provide examples either way proving your point.

+The order of checks in the getOperatorFromStr method does matter because some operators contain substrings of other operators.
+If we check in the wrong order, we might incorrectly match part of a longer operator before recognizing the full operator.
+Consider the operators >= and >.
+If we check for ">" before ">=", the method would detect just ">" first and return Operations.GREATER_THAN, even when the actual input was ">=".

 4. What is the difference between a List and a Set in Java?
 When would you use one over the other?

+In Java, List and Set are both part of the Collection framework, but they serve different purposes and have distinct characteristics.

+A List is an ordered collection that allows duplicates.
+Elements are stored in a sequence, and each has an index.
+This makes List ideal when ordering matters or when you need to access elements by position.
+Common implementations include ArrayList (fast random access) and LinkedList (fast insertions/removals in the middle).

+A Set, on the other hand, is an unordered collection that does not allow duplicates.
+It is useful when uniqueness is required, such as storing a set of unique usernames or distinct items in a game.
+Popular implementations include HashSet (fast lookups but no order), LinkedHashSet (preserves insertion order), and TreeSet (sorted order).

 5. In [GamesLoader.java](src/main/java/student/GamesLoader.java), we use a Map to help figure out the columns.
 What is a map?
 Why would we use a Map here?